Dive (Almost Monday album)

-Dive (stylized as DIVE) is the debut studio album by American indie pop band Almost Monday.
+Dive is the debut studio album by American indie pop band Almost Monday.
 The album was released by Hollywood Records on September 25, 2024.
 The album was produced by Simon Oscroft, known for his work with OneRepublic and Declan McKenna.

 Background

-Dawson Daugherty, Cole Clisby, and Luke Fabry met while in high school in San Diego's North County area.
-Fabry and Daugherty grew up together and were longtime friends, and Daugherty met Clisby through surfing.
-Daughterty and Fabry attended Point Loma Nazarene University, and Clisby went to the University of California, San Diego.
-The band was officially founded in 2015 after Daughterty's appearance on The Voice.
+Luke Fabry and Dawson Daugherty grew up together and were longtime friends, and Daugherty met Cole Clisby while surfing.
+Daugherty and Fabry attended Point Loma Nazarene University, and Clisby went to the University of California, San Diego.
+The band was officially founded in 2015 after Daugherty's appearance on The Voice.
 The band went through multiple drummers in their early years before deciding to remain a trio.
 Between 2019 and 2023, the band released many singles and three EPs.
 Two of the songs from this period, "Sunburn" and "Life Goes On", would eventually make it onto Dive; both were released as singles and included on the Endless Summer 2023 EP.

 Starting in 2024, the band began the leadup to Dives release.
 The album's lead single, "Is It Too Late?", was released on April 3 of that year.
 Each of the album's singles had its cover art created by Dave Bowers.
 On May 29, the song "Can't Slow Down" was premiered on SiriusXM's Alt Nation.
 The song was then released as the album's second single on May 31, along with a music video directed by Jack Revell.
 Revell also directed many of the band's previous videos.
 The third single, "Tidal Wave", was released on June 28.
 The album was officially announced on August 7, 2024.
 The announcement was followed by the album's fourth single, "She Likes Sports", on August 16.

 Dive, was released on Hollywood Records on September 25, 2024.
 Exactly a month later, on October 15, "Jupiter" was released as the album's fifth and final single.

 A deluxe version of Dive was released on January 21, 2025.
 This version features three bonus tracks: "Sequoia", a version of "Jupiter" featuring musician Jordana, and "Holiday".

 "Can't Slow Down" reached number 1 on the Billboard Alternative Airplay chart for February 1, 2025.
 The song also reached number 11 on the Rock & Alternative Airplay chart, and number 32 on Adult Pop Airplay.